chriskirknielsen/dotcom-2024/src/content/posts/2019/2019-11-23-breakout-container.md

 }
 ```

-You can break an element out of this container by making it take up the whole screen's width (`100vw`), then move it left by `50%` of the container (which is the middle of the screen), minus half the screen's width (`50vw`), effectively placing it on the very first horizontal pixel of the viewport.
+You can break an element out of this container by making it take up the whole screen’s width (`100vw`), then move it left by `50%` of the container (which is the middle of the screen), minus half the screen’s width (`50vw`), effectively placing it on the very first horizontal pixel of the viewport.

 ```css
 .breakout {